Ruslanbek0809/Ruslanbek0809/README.md

 <!-- - 🎓 I'm currently studying Media Informatics at Ulm University, Germany</br> -->
 - 👨‍💻 I'm working as a mobile app developer at Yashyl Ada</br>
 - 🎲 My hobbies are: coding, reading, gaming and playing chess!</br>
-- 📚 Languages i speak: English, Russian, Turkish, Turkmen, Uzbek and some Arabic</br>
+- 📚 Languages i speak: English, Russian, Turkish and some Arabic</br>
 - ⚡ Fun fact: Being well-educated just means you are confused on a higher level:sunglasses:</br>
 </p>